akleefel/Fifa_viz_app/README.md

 ### App Description

-This shiny app uses data from the `Kaggle Fifa 2018` data set and visualizes the relationships of selected football player attributes (`height`, `weight`, `passing`, `shooting`, ... ), as well as the distribution across different attributes across different countries and leagues.
-Considering, that the player attributes in the Fifa computer game realistically reflect the real-world properties of many players some implications can be made on the real relationships between certain attributes.
+This shiny app uses data from the `Kaggle Fifa 2018` data set and visualizes the relationships of selected football player attributes (`height`, `weight`, `passing`, `shooting`, ... ), as well as the distribution of selected attributes across different attributes across different countries and leagues.
+Assuming, that the player attributes in the Fifa computer game realistically reflect the real-world properties of many players some implications can be made on the real relationships between certain attributes.

 ### Usage Scenario